-The Company recognized income tax expense of \$3.4 million and \$7.4 million for the three months ended March 30, 2018 and March 31, 2017, respectively, for effective rates of 21.7% and 33.0%, respectively.
+The Company recognized an income tax benefit of \$1.3 million and an income tax expense of \$5.1 million for the three months ended June 29, 2018 and June 30, 2017, respectively, for effective rates of (50.0)% and 32.3%, respectively.

-The Company recognized an income tax benefit of \$(1.1) million and income tax expense of \$14.5 million for the six months ended March 30, 2018 and March 31, 2017, respectively, for effective rates of (4.8)% and 35.6%, respectively.
+The Company recognized an income tax benefit of \$(2.4) million and an income tax expense of \$19.6 million for the nine months ended June 29, 2018 and June 30, 2017, respectively, for effective rates of (9.4)% and 34.6%, respectively.

-The Company's effective tax rate decreased primarily due to the enactment of the Tax Reform Act in the U.S. during the period.
+The Company's effective tax rate decreased primarily due to the enactment of the Tax Reform Act in the U.S. during the first quarter of 2018.
 The Tax Reform Act significantly revised the U.S. corporate income tax structure.
 Among the revisions impacting the Company's effective tax rate are a lower U.S. corporate statutory rate going from 35% to 21% effective January 1, 2018, a repeal of the deduction for domestic production activities, and changes to the way foreign earnings are taxed.
 As a September fiscal year filer, the lower corporate income tax rate will be phased in resulting in a U.S. statutory federal rate of 24.5% for the fiscal year ending September 28, 2018.
 U.S. GAAP requires the impact of tax legislation to be recognized in the period in which the law is enacted.
 The lower U.S. statutory rate has been included in the estimated annual effective rate used to calculate the year-to-date income tax benefit as of the end of the quarter.
 The repeal of the deduction for domestic production does not apply to the Company until the fiscal year beginning September 29, 2018, and so has also been included in the calculation of the estimated annual effective rate.

-Also, as a result of the Tax Reform Act, the Company recorded income tax expense of \$3.4 million for the tax on the deemed repatriation of deferred foreign earnings offset by a tax benefit of \$9.5 million due to the revaluation of net deferred taxes.
-The \$3.4 million of tax on the deemed repatriation of foreign earnings has been reduced by the utilization of an estimated foreign tax credit carryforward from the prior fiscal year which was previously subject to a full valuation allowance.
-The anticipated utilization of this deferred tax asset resulted in the release of that valuation allowance and the benefit of approximately \$1.9 million has been included in the income tax benefit for the quarter ended March 30, 2018.
+In the first quarter of 2018 ended December 29, 2017, which was the period in which the Tax Reform Act was enacted, the Company recorded an income tax expense of \$3.4 million for the tax on the deemed repatriation of deferred foreign earnings offset by a tax benefit of \$9.5 million due to the revaluation of net deferred taxes.
+The \$3.4 million of tax on the deemed repatriation of foreign earnings was reduced by the utilization of an estimated foreign tax credit carryforward from the prior fiscal year which was previously subject to a full valuation allowance.
+The anticipated utilization of this deferred tax asset resulted in the release of that valuation allowance and the benefit of approximately \$1.9 million was included in the income tax benefit for the quarter ended December 29, 2017.
+While these amounts were recorded as discrete adjustments to tax expense in a prior quarter, they are also included in the income tax benefit for the nine months ended June 29, 2018.